gibbok/react-color-picker-palette/README.md

 ### Installation

-- In your terminal navigate to you `package.json` file and run `npm i react-color-picker-palette`.
+In your terminal navigate to you `package.json` file and run:

+`npm i react-color-picker-palette`.

 ### Documentation and examples